Clare Higgins: Film

+Television

-On 30 September 2012, Higgins appeared in Season 3, episode 3 of Downton Abbey as Mrs Bartlett, a friend of Mrs Bates who eventually helps in the release of Mr Bates from prison.
+On 30 September 2012, Higgins appeared in season 3, episode 3 of Downton Abbey as Mrs Bartlett, a friend of Mrs Bates who eventually helps in the release of Mr Bates from prison.

 On 14 November 2013, she appeared in the Doctor Who mini-episode "The Night of the Doctor", which starred Paul McGann as the Eighth Doctor.
 Higgins played Ohila, the leader of the Sisterhood of Karn.
-In 2014 she appeared in Father Brown "The Daughters of Jerusalem" as Dinah Fortescue.
+In 2014, she appeared in the Father Brown episode "The Daughters of Jerusalem" as Dinah Fortescue.
 Higgins returned to the role of Ohila in 2015 in "The Magician's Apprentice", which originally aired on 19 September 2015, and in the series finale "Hell Bent" on 5 December 2015.
-The same year she appeared in EastEnders, as prosecuting lawyer Hazel Warren.
+The same year, she appeared in EastEnders, as prosecuting lawyer Hazel Warren.

-In January 2017, Higgins appeared in CBBC's adaptation of Jill Murphy's The Worst Witch as Miss Ada Cackle, and her wicked twin sister Agatha.
+In January 2017, Higgins starred in CBBC's adaptation of Jill Murphy's The Worst Witch as Miss Ada Cackle, and her wicked twin sister Agatha.